XDliver/Funscript/README.md

 # Funscript
 Just a fun bat file that I made :).
-Some of the script is now mine I tried to write evrything by myself.
-I did not take any rights try editing it and post it to me I can see it!.
+You may edit it how ever you want.
+You can use this as an template.
+Please do send me your version I would love to see it, have fun!.